 CFD is highly valued by investors for its flexibility and capital efficiency, offering distinct benefits compared to buying and owning assets directly.

 - Leverage: allows control of a large market position with a small initial deposit (margin).
-This capability significantly boosts the potential return on capital compared to traditional trading where the full value must be paid upfront.
+This capability significantly boosts the potential return on capital compared to traditional trading where the full value must be paid upfront

-- Market Breadth: A single CFD account provides quick access to a vast array of global markets, including Forex, Stocks, Indices, and Commodities, allowing for easy and rapid portfolio diversification.
+- Market breadth: A single CFD account provides quick access to a vast array of global markets, including Forex, stocks, indices, and commodities, allowing for easy and rapid portfolio diversification

-- No Physical Ownership: Since trading involves only the contract’s value, the complications, costs, and taxes associated with the physical ownership or delivery of the underlying asset are avoided.
+- No physical ownership: Since trading involves only the contract’s value, the complications, costs, and taxes associated with the physical ownership or delivery of the underlying asset are avoided

-- Hedging Potential: CFDs are an effective tool for hedging (offsetting risk).
-They can be used to mitigate potential losses on existing physical investments by taking an opposite position with a CFD.
+- Hedging potential: CFDs are an effective tool for hedging (offsetting risk).
+They can be used to mitigate potential losses on existing physical investments by taking an opposite position with a CFD

 | Feature | CFD Trading | Traditional Stock Trading | Futures Trading |

-| Asset Ownership | No (Trade contract value only) | Yes (Own the physical shares) | No (Trade standardized contracts) |
+| Asset Ownership | No (contract value only) | Yes (physical shares) | No (standardized contracts) |

-| Leverage | High (Primary feature) | Low/None (Margin loans apply) | High (Primary feature) |
+| Leverage | High (primary feature) | Low/None (Margin loans apply) | High |

-| Going Short | Easy and accessible | Requires borrowing the asset (often complex) | Easy (Trade standardized contracts) |
+| Going Short | Easy and accessible | Requires borrowing the asset (often complex) | Easy |

-| Flexibility | High (Can open/close anytime) | High | Fixed (Must close or roll over before expiry date) |
+| Flexibility | High (open/close anytime) | High | Fixed expiry |

 Read more: